lobolab/mergem/README.md

     -up        Update ID mapping table
     -s         Save ID mapping table as CSV
-    -e         Uses exact stoichiometry when merging reactions -t TEXT    Translate all metabolite and reaction IDs to a target namespace (chebi, metacyc, kegg, reactome, metanetx, hmdb, biocyc, bigg, seed, sabiork, or rhea)
+    -e         Uses exact stoichiometry when merging reactions -p         Consider protonation when merging reactions
+    -a         Extend annotations with mergem database of metabolites and reactions -t TEXT    Translate all metabolite and reaction IDs to a target namespace (chebi, metacyc, kegg, reactome, metanetx, hmdb, biocyc, bigg, seed, sabiork, or rhea)
     --version  Show the version and exit.
     --help     Show this message and exit.